Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận17/06/2024

-The United Nations' annual Sustainable Development Report assesses how well its 193 member states are doing on 17 wide-ranging "Sustainable Development Goals" (SDGs), including improving access to education and health care, providing clean energy and protecting biodiversity.
+The United Nations' annual Sustainable Development Report assesses how well its 193 member states are performing on 17 wide-ranging "Sustainable Development Goals" (SDGs), including improving access to education and health care, providing clean energy and protecting biodiversity.

 Workers rest on a pile of recycled waste in Peshawar, Pakistan.
 Photo: Reuters